-- B. Motor Vehicle Registration The ability to register and operate a motor vehicle is a privilege that may be revoked for failure to operate and park a motor vehicle properly.
+B. Motor Vehicle Registration - The ability to register and operate a motor vehicle is a privilege that may be revoked for failure to operate and park a motor vehicle properly.
 Registration is required for all vehicles parked on campus 24 hours per day.
-Motor vehicles shall be registered for the academic year no later than the third day of classes at the beginning of the academic year.
+Motor vehicles shall be registered for the academic year no later than the first day of classes at the beginning of the academic year.
 Any person wishing to register a motor vehicle after the beginning of the academic year must do so within three working days after bringing the vehicle to campus.
 The vehicle decal/registration owner is ultimately responsible for violations of that vehicle.
 Please purchase your decal at the Otterbein University Marketplace.
 Links may be found on the Otterbein Police webpage.
-When purchasing a decal, you will need to provide the vehicle's make, model, color, license plate number and license state. - C. Vehicle Decals (See Section H for area privileges) - "A" decals Motor vehicle decals for students living in University residence halls and special purpose housing (Greek and other organizations): \$150.00 for academic year; or \$75.00 on or after January 1. - "B" decals Motor vehicle decals for full-time commuting and off-campus students: \$110 for academic year; or \$55.00 on or after January 1. - "H" decals Motor vehicle decals for upperclassmen (sophomore, junior, senior) living in the Park St. Commons and Dunlap-King Hall: \$150.00 for academic year; or \$75.00 on or after January 1. - "P" decals Motor vehicle decals for part-time students: \$70.00 for academic year; or \$35.00 on or after January 1. - "Faculty/Staff" decals Motor vehicle decals issued upon request to non-student employees of the University.
+When purchasing a decal, you will need to provide the vehicle's make, model, color, license plate number and license state.

+C. Vehicle Decals (See Section H for area privileges)

+"A" decals - Motor vehicle decals for students living in University residence halls and special purpose housing (Greek and other organizations): \$150.00 for academic year; or \$75.00 on or after January 1.

+"B" decals - Motor vehicle decals for full-time commuting students not living in University residence halls, including full-time Continuing Studies and Graduate Students: \$110 for academic year; or \$55.00 on or after January 1.

+"H" decals - Motor vehicle decals for upperclassmen (sophomore, junior, senior) living in the Park St. Commons and Dunlap-King Hall: \$150.00 for academic year; or \$75.00 on or after January 1.

+"P" decals - Motor vehicle decals for part-time students: \$70.00 for academic year; or \$35.00 on or after January 1.